 Bechtel was responsible for the project management, engineering, procurement, installation, construction and commissioning of the facility, while Siemens provided the power-island package.

 The gas turbines, steam turbines and generators were manufactured at Siemens’ factory in Charlotte, North Carolina.

 Loudoun County witnessed population growth of nearly 84% between 2000 and 2010, becoming one of the fastest-growing counties in the US.

 The Dulles Technology Corridor, a national hub for defence, data storage and technology firms, is located in the county.
 As a result, nearly 70% of the world’s internet traffic flows through the region.
 The county imports all of its power requirements from the neighbouring regions.

-Electricity supply to Virginia and Washington DC is coordinated by Pennsylvania-New Jersey-Maryland Interconnection (PJM), the largest grid operator in US.
-Natural gas-fired combined cycle and combustion turbine plants account for nearly 26% of PJM's total installed capacity.
+Electricity supply to Virginia and Washington DC is coordinated by Pennsylvania-New Jersey-Maryland Interconnection (PJM), the largest grid operator in the US.
+Natural gas-fired combined-cycle and combustion turbine plants account for nearly 26% of PJM’s total installed capacity.
 Six new combined-cycle gas turbine plants with a total capacity of 4,800MW are expected to come online by 2018.